Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 **Decision:** FastAPI for the HTTP layer + Celery + Redis for background processing.

-**Rationale:**
+**Rationale:** This directly addresses AiRA's requirement for "scalable and reliable backend components in Python (FastAPI, asyncio) to support real-time user interactions" and their explicit request for asynchronous systems.

-- AiRA requested async systems.
+- **Responsiveness:** Ensures non-blocking API calls, allowing ingestion requests to return quickly (202 Accepted) while I/O-heavy work is performed in the background.
-- Ensures non-blocking calls: ingestion returns quickly while work is done in background.
+- **Scalability:** Celery workers are horizontally scalable, enabling the system to handle increased load by simply adding more workers.
-- Workers are horizontally scalable and can be monitored with Flower.
+- **Observability:** Workers can be monitored effectively with tools like Flower, crucial for production environments.

 ### 3. Why Qdrant over FAISS/ChromaDB?